+(₹ million)

-31 March 2024 % 31 March 2023 %
+31 March 2025 % 31 March 2024 %

 (i) Subsidiaries

-- Unsecured, considered good
+Unsecured, considered good

-- Uniglobus Electricals and Electronics Private Limited 950.00 90% - -
+Uniglobus Electricals and Electronics Private Limited 1,310.00 93% 950.00 90%

-- Polycab Support Force Private Limited 5.00 1% 5.00 5%
+Polycab Support Force Private Limited 5.00 0% 5.00 1%

 (ii) Joint Venture

-- Unsecured, considered good -
+Unsecured, considered good

-- Techno Electromech Private Limited 100.00 9% 100.00 95%
+Techno Electromech Private Limited 100.00 7% 100.00 9%

-- (C) The Group has complied with the provision section 2(87) of the Companies Act, 2013 read with the Companies (Restriction on number of Layers) Rules, 2017. - (D) The Group has not entered with any Scheme(s) of arrangement in terms of sections 230 to 237 of the Companies Act, 2013. - (E) No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Group to or in any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Group (Ultimate Beneficiaries).
-The Group has not received any fund from any party(s) (Funding Party) with the understanding that the Group shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the Group (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (F) Loan has been given to related parties are repayable on demand.
+- (C) The Group has complied with the provision section 2(87) of the Companies Act, 2013 read with the Companies (Restriction on number of Layers) Rules, 2017. - (D) The Group has entered into Scheme(s) of arrangement in terms of sections 230 to 237 of the Companies Act, 2013.
+Refer note 50 (i) - (E) No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Group to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries") with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Group (Ultimate Beneficiaries).
+The Group has not received any fund from any party(s) (Funding Party) with the understanding that the Group shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the Group ("Ultimate Beneficiaries") or provide any quarantee, security or the like on behalf of the Ultimate Beneficiaries. - (F) Loan given during the year to related parties are repayable on demand.
+No amounts were demanded for repayment.